gumbo-millennium/website/README.md

 This is the website for the Gumbo Millennium student community ("studentenvereniging" in Dutch).
 The website is powered by [Laravel][laravel] and [Corcel][corcel] and are powered by a remote-hosted CMS (WordPress).
-The website theme is based on the [Core HTML theme][core], but we severely tweaked it and rewrote it to work in a modular fashion, using Sass.
+The website theme is based on the [Spacial][spacial] theme, but we severely tweaked it and rewrote it to work in a modular fashion, using Sass.

 The stylesheets and scripts are built using Laravel's Mix.